Trump lifts US restrictions on anti-personnel landmines - France 24

 Neither Obama's nor Trump's orders affect anti-tank mines, which are not prohibited.

-Despite Trump's move, the United States is not expected immediately to deploy anti-personnel mines, which it has not used in a substantial way since the 1991 Gulf War.
+The United States has not deployed anti-personnel mines in any significant way since the 1991 Gulf War.

-More than 160 countries are party to the 1999 Ottawa Convention that aims to eliminate anti-personnel mines, including most of the Western world.
+In 2018, only one country -- Myanmar -- as well as a small number of non-state armed groups used landmines, according to the Landmine and Cluster Munition Monitor, which researches an annual report for a pressure group.

-Major outliers include the United States, Russia and China as well as India and Pakistan.
+The study found that 6,897 people worldwide were killed or injured by mines or leftover explosives from war in 2018.

 © 2020 AFP